MatthijsMoerkerke/academic-website/content/_index.md

       Awarded by the Belgian College of Neuropsychopharmacology and Biological Psychiatry for best PhD thesis.
       https://www.bcnbp.org/belgiums-got-talent

-      **Thérèse Vandereecken, spouse Boes, Adrienne Boes, and Viviane Boes Prize for Clinical Medicine 2023**
+      **Thérèse Vandereecken Prize for Clinical Medicine 2023**
-      Royal Academy of Medicine of Belgium recognising research on oxytocin’s neural, biological and behavioural effects in children with autism, central to my PhD, awarded to Prof. Kaat Alaerts (PhD co-promotor).
+      Royal Academy of Medicine of Belgium recognising research on oxytocin’s neural, biological and behavioural effects in children with autism.

       **KU Leuven Postdoctoral Research Grant 2023**
-      Received a Postdoctoral Mandate (PDM) to coninute working on doctoral research for 1 year after PhD defence.
+      Postdoctoral Mandate (PDM) awarded to continue doctoral research for one year after PhD defence.

 # ---------------- PUBLICATIONS ----------------

 - block: collection